lusiki/Learning-Social-Media-Analytics/docs/lectures/Regular Classes/Lecture-3-Data-Science-Prerequisites.md

 ## [1] 5148
 ```

-- we would want to automati this approach and apply it to multiple articles
+- normally we want to automate this approach and apply it to multiple articles
 - let`s first find a couple of more interesting articles: [I](https://www.vecernji.hr/vijesti/glavni-tajnik-un-a-nuklearni-sukob-ponovno-izgleda-moguc-1570823),
 [II](https://www.vecernji.hr/vijesti/sto-je-clanak-5-nato-a-aktiviran-je-samo-jednom-a-ne-moze-se-primijeniti-na-ukrajinu-1570810), [III](https://www.vecernji.hr/vijesti/kotromanovic-ako-je-bila-rijec-o-naoruzanom-dronu-napad-je-to-na-clanicu-nato-a-1570731)